 As the COO of OTRS, I’ve been tasked with overseeing our efforts to comply with the GDPR.
 For more than a year prior to its implementation, we worked tirelessly to examine and codify our internal processes.
-We ensured that the managed OTRS ticketing and help desk system operated according to GDPR requirements.
+We ensured that the managed OTRS ticketing system and help desk software operated according to GDPR requirements.
 We took – and still take – every precaution to protect our customers’ data because we appreciate the trust that our customers have placed in us.

 But, despite the effort put in by thousands of businesses like OTRS around the world, there is more work ahead.
 I believe that GDPR implementation was just the tip of the iceberg.

 Companies in any locale that process data belonging to EU citizens are impacted.

 In case it hasn’t been your focus to date, GDPR is the world’s most stringent data protection law.
 It was put into action by the EU in May 2018 and extends data-related rights to consumers.
 People in the EU now have the right to know when their personal data is collected, understand how it will be used, request its deletion and obtain a copy of it.

 This means that companies have had to put processes in place to accommodate the new law (all companies, not simply EU-based companies).
 Those who fail to do so will be fined: they may be required to pay up to 4% of their global revenue or 20 million euros, whichever is higher.

 GDPR Impacts All Companies That Collect and Process EU Citizen Data

 The Information Commissioner’s Office (ICO) out of the UK is the independent body responsible for evaluating compliance and enforcing the regulation, and no business is exempt.
 Companies in any locale that process data belonging to EU citizens are impacted.
 Companies in all industries and of all sizes can be fined.

 For example, the following well-known companies have been penalized thus far: